-Recipients are responsible for submitting semi-annual performance reports that describe project activities during the reporting period and quarterly Federal Financial Reports using Standard Form 425 (SF-425).
-2 C.F.R. § 200.328; and 2 C.F.R. § 200.329.
-The progress report is used to track recipients' progress toward implementing community policing strategies and to collect data to gauge the effectiveness of increasing your agency's community policing capacity through COPS Office funding.
+To assist the COPS Office in monitoring and tracking the performance of your award, your agency will be responsible for submitting semiannual programmatic performance reports that describe project activities during the reporting period and quarterly Federal Financial Reports using Standard Form 425 (SF-425).
+2 C.F.R. §§ 200.328-200.329.
+The performance report is used to track your agency's progress in implementing the award, and, as applicable, community policing strategies including gauging the effectiveness of your agency's community policing capacity.
 The Federal Financial Report is used to track the expenditures of the recipient's award funds on a cumulative basis throughout the life of the award.